TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/12_Best_Practices.md

 4. Document port usage in README.md

 **Port Range Description:**
-- **8000-19999**: The recommended port range for TNAS applications, avoiding system core service ports (such as 22/80/443/8181), with ample capacity to meet the port needs of the vast majority of applications
+- **8000-19999**: The recommended port range for TOS 7 applications, avoiding system core service ports (such as 22/80/443/8181), with ample capacity to meet the port needs of the vast majority of applications
 - **49152-65535**: IANA-defined dynamic/private port range, suitable for temporary or backup scenarios

 **Common Port Reference (Avoid Using):**